 It’s the spirit of the likes of Julia Donaldson, Oliver Jeffers, Rob Biddulph, Jez Alborough and the unparalleled majesty of Dr Seuss that Jason hoped to emulate as he set out to write books that he wanted to read to his children – and, he hopes, they’ll want to read to theirs.

 His first two books, both published in October 2019, were targeted at his own children: What Can You See? uses simple rhymes to introduce under 3s to the world around them, while I Like To Put Food In My Welly plays around with language to conjure up hilarious images for young readers.

 But just as important as his own words are the illustrations that will help parents lift the language off the page and Jason was delighted by the artists that his publisher, Graffeg, paired him with.
 He was deeply moved by the thoughtful and loving way Hannah Rounding interpreted What Can You See?
 And Max Low added a whole new level of humour to I Like To Put Food In My Welly that Jason could never have imagined.

-Coming up in 2021 are two picture storybooks:
+Coming up in 2023 are two new picture books:

 Graffeg will also be making appropriate merchandise available…

 If you’re interested in buying the books, these links will help you find them: